Stock market today: Wall Street hangs near its records after wild swings in Asian markets

 In China, meanwhile, indexes soared 8.1% in Shanghai and 2.4% in Hong Kong following the latest announcements of stimulus for the world’s second-largest economy.
 It was the best day for Shanghai stocks in nearly 16 years.

 Markets in mainland China will be closed Tuesday through Oct.
-7 for a holiday marking 75 years of communist rule in China.
+7 for a holiday marking 75 years of communist rule.

-In the bond market, the yield on the U.S. 10-year Treasury ticked up to 3.76% from 3.75% late Friday.
-The two-year yield, which more closely tracks expectations for what the Fed will do with short-term rates, rose more.
-It climbed to 3.60% from 3.56%.
+In the bond market, the yield on the U.S. 10-year Treasury was holding steady at 3.75%, where it was late Friday.
+The two-year yield, which more closely tracks expectations for what the Fed will do with short-term rates, rose.
+It climbed to 3.59% from 3.56%.

 AP Writer Zimo Zhong contributed.